tckmn/caveman-duels/CavemanDuels.md

 - **`S`: sharpen**

     When sharpening, the caveman's stick's sharpness goes up by 1 and the stick gets 1 extra poke.
 Each poke reduces the stick's sharpness by 1, and if the stick's sharpness is 0, it's too dull to poke with.
 Sharpness starts at 0.
-If sharpness gets to 5, the stick becomes a sword!
+If sharpness gets to 5, the stick is a sword!
 (See below.)

     If the opponenet pokes while you are sharpening, the opponent wins!
-So be cave-ful.
-(Careful; caveman like making ban puns.)

 - **`P`: poke**

     When poking, the caveman's stick's sharpness goes down by 1 and you poke your opponent!
 If your opponent is sharpening, you win!
 If the opponent is poking, your stick hits your opponent's stick and they both get duller (by 1 "sharpness unit").
-If the opponent is blocking, nothing happens.
+If the opponent is blocking, nothing happens except that your stick becomes duller.

-    If you poke when your stick's sharpness is 5, your stick becomes a sword and you *always* win!
-(Unless your opponent also has a sword; in that case, they both become duller.)
+    If you poke when your stick's sharpness is 5 or greater, your stick becomes a sword and you *always* win!
+(Unless your opponent also has a sword and also chose `P`; in that case, they both become duller, and may revert to sticks if their sharpness falls below 5.)

 - **`B`: block**

     When you block, nothing happens when your opponent pokes.
 If your opponent is not poking, block does nothing.

-    Block does not protect against sword!
+    Blocking does not protect against a sword, even if you also have one!

 ## Rules and constraints